-The Institute for Academic Outreach is preparing to launch a new international cohort of this program, beginning in August 2015.
+The Institute for Academic Outreach is preparing to launch a new international cohort of this program, beginning soon.
 The Institute will be welcoming students from several countries in the Balkans, as a result of a new partnership with the European Center for Peace and Development.
 In addition to course content delivered primarily on line, real time “meet-ups” will be schedule to facilitate cross-cultural interaction on the very important topics covered in these courses.

 Four courses will be offered in this program – one course at a time.
 This schedule is designed to allow for maximum participation by students in multiple countries.
 The anticipated schedule is:

 Finish the entire program in 10 months!